-Students at KSR attend a number of different Universities and Colleges including the University of Melbourne, Australian Catholic University, Deakin, Latrobe, Melbourne, RMIT and Swinburne.
+Students at KSR attend a number of different Universities and Colleges including the University of Melbourne, Australian Catholic University, Deakin, Latrobe, Monash, RMIT and Swinburne.
 We also have students who attend Box Hill TAFE, JCM Academy, and the Australian National Academy of Music to name a few.

 There are lots of good reasons for you to choose KSR as the place to live while at University.
 Not only do you share life with others in a supportive community, have all your meals and utilities covered, and make friends for life, it is also a place where you are encouraged to grow as a person.

 Our vision is that KSR will be the kind of environment in which all members of the community will have a strong sense of belonging and connectedness which will enable them to explore who they are – their sense of self, values, beliefs and purpose – and to grow as people and as contributors to society.